-Depression linked to almost doubled stroke risk in middle-aged womenMay 16th, 2013 in Cardiology /
+Depression linked to almost doubled stroke risk in middle-aged womenMay 16, 2013 in Medicine & Health / Cardiology

 Depressed middle-aged women have almost double the risk of having a stroke, according to research published in Stroke: Journal of the American Heart Association.

 In a 12-year Australian study of 10,547 women 47-52 years old, researchers found that depressed women had a 2.4 times increased risk of stroke compared to those who weren't depressed.
 Even after researchers eliminated several factors that increase stroke risks, depressed women were still 1.9 times more likely to have a stroke.